 7. The Pupil Premium for Looked After Children - Walsall Payment Arrangements

-£1900 is allocated for each Looked After Child, irrespective of how long they have been in care; however, this does not necessarily mean that Virtual School head teachers are expected to simply passport this amount of funding on to schools and schools cannot insist that they receive this amount of money for each Looked After Child.
-The Virtual School head teacher can manage the funding to take account of the length of time in care, as well as other factors, if they wish.
-The funding, however, should always be to support the educational achievement of the Looked After Child, as described in their Personal Education Plan and overseen by the designated teacher in the school.
+£2345 is allocated for each Looked After Child, irrespective of how long they have been in care; however, this does not necessarily mean that Virtual School heads are expected to simply passport this amount of funding on to schools and schools cannot insist that they receive this amount of money for each Looked After Child.
+This funding is not a personal budget for each child so the funding, however, should always be to support the educational achievement of the Looked After Child, as described in their Personal Education Plan and overseen by the designated teacher in the school.

 The LA has discretion about how the Pupil Premium is used for children educated in non-mainstream or independent settings;

 Children educated in Walsall but Looked After by another local authority, will receive their Pupil Premium from their 'home' authority, not Walsall MBC;

 Schools are accountable for the educational attainment and progress of all disadvantaged pupils who attract pupil premium on their roll, through Ofsted inspections and KS2/KS4 school performance tables.

 For further information see: